httpland/csp-middleware/README.md

 assert(response.headers.has("content-security-policy-report-only"));
 ```

-### Serializing error
+### Serialization error

 [CSP directives](#csp-directives) will serialize into string.

-In Serializing, the directive name and directive value are validated based on
+In Serialization, the directive name and directive value are validated based on
 [ABNF](https://w3c.github.io/webappsec-csp/#framework-directives).
 If they are
 invalid, an error may be thrown.